directus/directus/docs/cloud/accounts.md

 ![User Account](https://cdn.directus.io/docs/v9/cloud/accounts/accounts-20220322A/reset-password-20220322A.webp)

-To reset your password, follow the steps below.
+To reset your password:

-1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
+1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account page.
 2. Click **"Send Reset Link"**.
 An email will be sent to reset password.
-3. Login to the email associated with your Account.
+3. Log in to the email associated with your Account.
 4. Open the email and click **"Reset Password"**.
-You will be directed to the Password Reset Page.
+You will be directed to the Password Reset page.
 5. Reset the password as desired and click **"Reset Password"**.

 ## Destroy Account

 ![Destroy Account](https://cdn.directus.io/docs/v9/cloud/accounts/accounts-20220322A/destroying-your-account-20220225A.webp)

-To destroy your Directus Cloud Account, follow the steps below.
+To destroy your Directus Cloud Account:

-1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
+1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account page.
 2. Toggle <span mi icon dngr>local_fire_department</span> and an input box will appear.
 3. Type in your password, then click the **"Destroy Account"** button.